leifdenby/moistconvection/README.md

-# Test cases from GCSS BLCWG
+# Test cases modelling moist convection

-This repository represents an *unofficial* record of test cases defined as part of the GCSS (GEWEX Cloud System Study) BLCWG (Boundary Layer Cloud Working Group) before these disappear off the internet.
+This repository represents an *unofficial* record of test cases defined as part of the GCSS (GEWEX Cloud System Study) BLCWG (Boundary Layer Cloud Working Group) and others before these disappear off the internet.

 The sites which were mirrored (both directly and from the Wayback Machine) are stored in [mirrors/](mirrors/) and detailed information for each case is